How to Create a Stopwatch Using HTML, CSS, and JavaScript

 document.querySelector('.reset').addEventListener('click', resetTimer);

-In the JavaScript code above, we define functions for starting, stopping, and resetting the stopwatch.
-The startTimer function uses the setInterval method to update the display every 10 milliseconds, while the stopTimer function clears the interval.
+The JavaScript code above defines functions for starting, stopping, and resetting the stopwatch.
+The startTimer function uses the setInterval method to update the display every ten milliseconds, while the stopTimer function clears the interval.
 The resetTimer function resets the elapsed time and updates the display accordingly.
 The updateDisplay function formats the time into hours, minutes, seconds, and milliseconds and updates the display element.

-Congratulations!
-You have successfully created a stopwatch using HTML, CSS, and JavaScript.
-You can now incorporate this stopwatch into your web applications and enhance their time measurement capabilities.
+You created a stopwatch using HTML, CSS, and JavaScript.
+Now, you can incorporate this stopwatch into your web applications and enhance their time measurement capabilities.
 Feel free to customize the design and functionality to suit your specific requirements.
 Keep practicing and exploring more possibilities with web development!